 - The Taskmaster wants you to work hard to be successful.

 - The Underminer is there to assault your self-esteem so you won't take risks where you could fail.

 - The Destroyer chips away at your self-worth.

 - The Guilt Tripper attacks you for things you did.

-- The Molder tries to ensure you fit into family or cultural expectations.
+- The Molder tries to ensure you fit into a family or cultural expectations.

-It’s likely that we have encountered each of these voices before, but you might find you identify more with some types than others.
-Really try to identify which voices speak to you most often and which ones you tend to listen to and take to heart.
+We have likely encountered each of these voices before, but you might find you identify more with some types than others.
+Remember which voices speak to you most often and which ones you tend to listen to and take to heart.
 Once identify these voices, realise they are not you, and understand that this inner critic has evolved from a tool to keep you safe to a voice that puts you down, you can start to change the way it talks to you.

 Mo suggests giving your inner critic a name, he calls his Becky.
 By naming the voice it further solidifies the fact that this voice is not you.
-The voice will never go away, so the best thing you can do is learn to demand more from your inner critic, whatever you decide to call them.
-Often what's being said isn’t productive, so every time they say something cruel ask them for a better, kinder, or more useful thought.
+Would you let a friend talk to you the way your inner critic does?
+The next time that voice whispers something negative or fills your head with doubt, ask it to bring you a better thought.
+Is it still talking negatively?
+Ask for an even better, more positive thought.
 Be demanding!
-Train yourself every day to demand each negative thought be replaced with at least two positive ones.
-It takes practice to chip away at the negativity bias that is ingrained in us all, but over time you will be amazed by the impact this can have on your emotional well-being.
+Train yourself every day until it becomes a habit to replace every single negative thought with at least two positive ones.
+You will be amazed by the impact this can have on your emotional wellbeing.